crow-translate/QOnlineTranslator/docs/QOnlineTranslator.md

 Constructs an object with empty data and with parent object *parent*.
 You can use [translate()](#translate) to send text to object.
 The destructor of a parent object destroys all child objects.
 Setting parent to 0 constructs an object with no parent.
 The parent of an object may be viewed as the object's owner.
 ___

-### <a id='c2'/> QOnlineTranslator::QOnlineTranslator(*const QString &text, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto", QObject \*parent = nullptr*)
+### <a id='c2'/> QOnlineTranslator::QOnlineTranslator(*const QString &text, QOnlineTranslator::Engine engine, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto", QObject \*parent = nullptr*)
-Constructs an object initialized with the *text* translated into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode* with parent object *parent*.
+Constructs an object initialized with the *text* translated by *engine* into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode* with parent object *parent*.
 For languages see the column **Language code** in the table [above](#languages-table).
 The destructor of a parent object destroys all child objects.
 Setting parent to 0 constructs an object with no parent.
 The parent of an object may be viewed as the object's owner.
 ___

-### <a id='translate'/> void QOnlineTranslator::translate(*const QString &text, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto"*)
+### <a id='translate'/> void QOnlineTranslator::translate(*const QString &text, QOnlineTranslator::Engine engine, QString &translationLanguageCode = "auto", QString &sourceLanguageCode = "auto", QString &translatorLanguageCode = "auto"*)
-Parse *text* and translate into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode* and send data into object fields.
-For languages see the column **Language code** in the table [above](#languages-table).
+Parse *text* and translate with *engine* into language of *translationLanguageCode* from language of *sourceLanguageCode* with hints on language of *translatorLanguageCode*.
+For language codes see the column **Language code** in the table [above](#languages-table).
 ___

 ### <a id='source-media'/> [QList](https://doc.qt.io/qt-5/qlist.html "Qt Documentation")<[QMediaContent](https://doc.qt.io/qt-5/qmediacontent.html "Qt Documentation")> QOnlineTranslator::sourceMedia()
-Splits the source text into parts (if required) and returns list with the generated API URLs to play this text.
-Google has a limit of up to 5000 characters per request.
+Splits the source text into parts (Google and Yandex have limits on the size of the request) and returns list with the generated API URLs to play this text.
 If the query is larger, then it will be splitted into several.

 Example:
 ```cpp